cu-csci-2270-fall-2021/final-project-csci-2275-project/readme.md

 Please include a thorough description of your program's functionality.
 Imagine that you are publishing this for users who know nothing about this project. **Also, include the names of the team-members/authors**.

-## Init
+## Initialization

-  first option on the menu, sets up the repo, and must be run before use

-  allows the user to choose a hash table size
+  Used to set up the reposotory when first running the program.
+Allows a choice of hash table size.

+  **Must be run first**

 ## Add

-  - second menu option

-  - adds a file to the current commit
+  Adds a file to the current commit.
+Files must be added one at a time.

 ## Remove

-  - thrid menu option

-  - removes a file that has been added to the commit

-  - only works before finalizing the commit
+ Removes the specified file from the current commit.

 ## Commit

-  - forth menu option

-  - finalizes a commit, saving all changes within the commit

-  - allows for a commit message of up to 3 words
+  Finalized the commit, saving the current version of all added files.
+A unique commit message must be specified, that may be up to 3 words long, and can be used to find the commit later.

 ## Checkout

-  - fifth menu option

-  - allows user to restore files to the state they were in in a previous commit
+  Returns files to the version of the specified commit number.

+  **Cannot be Reversed**

 ## Search

-   - sixth menu option

-  - allows users to input a word, and will return all commit numbers who's messages contain that word
+   Finds all commit numbers from commits who's message contains the specified word.
+Only 1 word may be used to search.